5. DCMS Cache-B Data Access

 Fig. 5.3 Data cube selection modal panel

-If the list is empty or they wish to make their own custom selection, the user can use the button “Create New Image Set” to open another panel to create a new data cube.
+If the list is empty or they wish to make their own custom selection, through the button “Create New Image Set”, user can open another panel to create a new data cube.
 Here they can specify the start and the end date, the south, west, north and east, the pixel resolution and the temporal resolution (temporal resolution not selectable in the current version).

 ../_images/5-4.png